Parkrose Heights Neighborhood Guide

 Points of Interest

 Parkrose Heights offers a mix of hidden gems and essential conveniences.
 Local businesses and international markets line NE 122nd Avenue, providing easy access to everything from specialty groceries to casual dining spots.
-The Parkrose Farmer’s Market is a seasonal treat, offering fresh produce and artisanal goods that showcase the area's diverse community.
 Art and culture also have a place here, with murals and small galleries reflecting the creative energy of the neighborhood.
 Residents can explore nearby Gateway District, a developing area with shopping, dining, and entertainment options that continue to expand.

 Getting Around